 Professionally, Sandra is the Director of Commerce for the City of Pawtucket.
 She is responsible for working with the City’s business community, with a particular focus on collaborating and providing assistance to local small businesses.
 She previously worked as the Assistant Vice President of Community Development at Navigant Credit Union, where she was responsible for developing community-based partnerships and developing financial education campaigns for low income and diverse populations.

-Sandra Cano was born in Medellin, Colombia, and moved to the United States with her family in 2000.
-She earned a Bachelor’s Degree in Management and Economics at Bryant University in 2007.
-She completed a Master’s Degree in Public Administration at the University of Rhode Island in 2012 then went to Harvard Kennedy School where she finished couple of executive leadership programs in 2016.
+Senator Cano holds a Bachelor’s Degree in Management and Economics from Bryant University (2007) and a Master’s Degree in Public Administration at the University of Rhode Island (2012).
+She attended the Harvard Kennedy School where she completed multiple executive leadership programs in 2016.